stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 ## Text Editors

 Fedora includes a small command-line version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
-The package repositories include a number of other editors and IDEs.
+You should install the code editors and development environments that you prefer.

-Development environments should be installed with RPMs, rather than Flatpaks.
-Many extensions will not work correctly with Flatpak, because they require access to tools that are installed on the host system.
+At the moment, Flatpak packages of code editors and IDEs may not support some plugins and extensions, because of security restrictions in Flatpak.
+Install these applications with RPMs if the Flatpak version does not support features that you need.

 ### Neovim